 Ignatius’s and Thérèse’s Saint’s Journey stories show us that God calls people from all walks of life and he uses whatever makes us unique, even our flaws, to make us great saints if we cooperate with his grace.

 The soldier and the flower represent two unique yet universal paths to Jesus Christ.
 Like Ignatius and Thérèse, each of us should develop a unique and universal spirituality within our own unique and universal story to grow closer to Jesus Christ.

 At Saint’s Journey, we study the biographies and spiritualities of the canonized saints and the stories that occupy our culture in movies, television and other media from a Catholic theological and philosophical perspective to help us grow in our Christian faith.
-Learning about the saints will help us complete our own Saint’s Journey.